Tomiblanchard/CV/README.md

 #####Not a CS graduate

-Because I haven't got an evil Computer Sciences degree you won't have to wait 6 months for me to;
+Because I haven't got an evil Computer Sciences degree you won't have to wait 6 months for me to:

 - Unlearn 3 years of mostly superceded dogma with no real-world experience
 - Contribute immediately with practical knowledge of researching, designing, testing, developing, debugging and deploying